mrxsierra/ems-db/DESIGN.md

 ***"The database focuses on managing the administration, execution, and monitoring of tests and examinations and focus only some core process of making tests sets of multiple option questions."***

-> ***Warning :*** Database is not designed to handle all aspects of educational management. *eg. like **user log acitivity, notifying user, finacial aspects, subjective answer type and many other aspect of proctoring and adminstration.***
+> ***Warning :*** Database is not designed to handle all aspects of educational management. *eg. like **user log activity, notifying user, financial aspects, subjective answer type and many other aspect of proctoring and administration.***

 ## Functional Requirements